nxus/searcher/README.md

      }
    }

+Some ES providers like Bonsai limit the number of concurrent reads/writes, and respond with a 429 error over limit.
+By default searcher catches these errors and retries with an exponential delay.
+You can configure the delay nultiplier (ms) and maximum number of attempts:

+  "searcher": {
+    "retryDelay": 200,
+    "retryAttempts": 4
+  }

 ### Register model

 Now that the correct Storage adapters are configured, you'll need to tell Searcher which models you want to enable